Allisonius/allisonius.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+### 2021

+* **AlloyFL: A Fault Localization Framework for Alloy**
+T.A.
+Khan, **A.Sullivan**, K. Wang,
+_The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE) Demostration Track_
+(FSE DEMO) August 2021.
+To Appear.

 ### 2020

 * **Fault Localization for Declarative Models in Alloy**
 K. Wang, **A.Sullivan**, D. Marinov, S. Khurshid
-_TThe 31st International Symposium on Software Reliability Engineering_
+_The 31st International Symposium on Software Reliability Engineering_
 (ISSRE) October 2020. \[[PDF](../files/ISSRE2020.pdf)\]
 * **ProFL: A Fault Localization Framework for Prolog**
 G. Thompson, **A.Sullivan**